daneroo/nx-audiobook/infra/PROGRESS.md

 - Brent Weeks - Black Prism (2 of 3) [Dramatized Adaptation] (from Brent Weeks - Black Prism)
 - Brent Weeks - Black Prism (3 of 3) [Dramatized Adaptation] (from Brent Weeks - Black Prism)

-## REMAIN - Legacy books not in Staging (31)

-- Arthur Conan Doyle - Sherlock Holmes: The Definitive Collection
-- Brandon Sanderson - Sixth of the Dusk
-- Brandon Sanderson - Allomancer Jak and the Pits of Eltania
-- Brandon Sanderson - The Eleventh Metal
-- Brandon Sanderson - The Hope of Elantris
-- Brandon Sanderson - Shadows for Silence in the Forests of Hell
-- Brent Weeks - The Black Prism
-- Brent Weeks - The Blinding Knife
-- Brent Weeks - The Broken Eye
-- Brent Weeks - The Blood Mirror
-- Brent Weeks - The Burning White
-- Jim Butcher - Restoration of Faith
-- Jim Butcher - B is for Bigfoot
-- Jim Butcher - Vinette
-- Jim Butcher - Something Borrowed
-- Jim Butcher - I Was a Teenage Bigfoot
-- Jim Butcher - Its my Birthday too
-- Jim Butcher - Heorot
-- Jim Butcher - Day off
-- Jim Butcher - Backup
-- Jim Butcher - The Warrior
-- Jim Butcher - Last Call
-- Jim Butcher - Curses
-- Jim Butcher - Love Hurts
-- Jim Butcher - Even Hand
-- Jim Butcher - Bigfoot on Campus
-- Jim Butcher - Aftermath
-- Jim Butcher - Bombshells
-- Jim Butcher - Jury Duty
-- Jim Butcher - Cold Case
+## Legacy books not in Staging but Split into 1+ (6)

+- Arthur Conan Doyle - Sherlock Holmes: The Definitive Collection (split into Arthur Conan Doyle - A Study in Scarlet)+
+- Brent Weeks - The Black Prism (split into Brent Weeks - The Black Prism (1 of 3) [Dramatized Adaptation])+
+- Brent Weeks - The Blinding Knife (split into Brent Weeks - The Blinding Knife (1 of 3) [Dramatized Adaptation])+
+- Brent Weeks - The Broken Eye (split into Brent Weeks - The Broken Eye (1 of 3) [Dramatized Adaptation])+
+- Brent Weeks - The Blood Mirror (split into Brent Weeks - The Blood Mirror (1 of 2) [Dramatized Adaptation])+
+- Brent Weeks - The Burning White (split into Brent Weeks - The Burning White (1 of 5) [Dramatized Adaptation])+

+## Legacy books not in Staging but consolidated into one (24)

+- Brandon Sanderson - Sixth of the Dusk (consolidated into Brandon Sanderson - Arcanum Unbounded: The Cosmere Collection)
+- Brandon Sanderson - Allomancer Jak and the Pits of Eltania (consolidated into Brandon Sanderson - Arcanum Unbounded: The Cosmere Collection)
+- Brandon Sanderson - The Eleventh Metal (consolidated into Brandon Sanderson - Arcanum Unbounded: The Cosmere Collection)
+- Brandon Sanderson - The Hope of Elantris (consolidated into Brandon Sanderson - Arcanum Unbounded: The Cosmere Collection)
+- Brandon Sanderson - Shadows for Silence in the Forests of Hell (consolidated into Brandon Sanderson - Arcanum Unbounded: The Cosmere Collection)
+- Jim Butcher - Restoration of Faith (consolidated into Jim Butcher - Side Jobs)
+- Jim Butcher - B is for Bigfoot (consolidated into Jim Butcher - Brief Cases)
+- Jim Butcher - Vinette (consolidated into Jim Butcher - Side Jobs)
+- Jim Butcher - Something Borrowed (consolidated into Jim Butcher - Side Jobs)
+- Jim Butcher - I Was a Teenage Bigfoot (consolidated into Jim Butcher - Brief Cases)
+- Jim Butcher - Its my Birthday too (consolidated into Jim Butcher - Side Jobs)
+- Jim Butcher - Heorot (consolidated into Jim Butcher - Side Jobs)
+- Jim Butcher - Day off (consolidated into Jim Butcher - Side Jobs)
+- Jim Butcher - Backup (consolidated into Jim Butcher - Side Jobs)
+- Jim Butcher - The Warrior (consolidated into Jim Butcher - Side Jobs)
+- Jim Butcher - Last Call (consolidated into Jim Butcher - Side Jobs)
+- Jim Butcher - Curses (consolidated into Jim Butcher - Brief Cases)
+- Jim Butcher - Love Hurts (consolidated into Jim Butcher - Side Jobs)
+- Jim Butcher - Even Hand (consolidated into Jim Butcher - Brief Cases)
+- Jim Butcher - Bigfoot on Campus (consolidated into Jim Butcher - Brief Cases)
+- Jim Butcher - Aftermath (consolidated into Jim Butcher - Side Jobs)
+- Jim Butcher - Bombshells (consolidated into Jim Butcher - Brief Cases)
+- Jim Butcher - Jury Duty (consolidated into Jim Butcher - Brief Cases)
+- Jim Butcher - Cold Case (consolidated into Jim Butcher - Brief Cases)

+## REMAIN - Legacy books not in Staging (1)

 - Mihaly Csikszentmihalyi - Flow

 ## Books already Migrated